divinelight2021/intothenet/README.md

 # intothenet

-Into The Net - an Fanmade RPG by divinelight
+Into The Net - an Fanmade RPG by divinelight based on :
-Based on :
-- Megaman Battle Network (2001)
+* Megaman Battle Network (2001)
-- .hack// games (2002)
+* .hack// games (2002)

 Copyright (c) 2005 (original) / 2021 (reworked)

 Created using RPG Maker 2000 -Steam edition- https://divinelight.itch.io/

 CHANGELOG

 	2005    	: Initial Release
-	2021-11-28: Reworked version 1.0
+	2021-11-28	: Reworked version 1.0
 			- Title renamed to "Into The Net"
 			- 100% conversations had been rewritten
 			- Change names for some people